Saikʼuz First Nation

-Saik'uz, translated as "on the sand", formerly known as Stoney Creek, is a Dakelh nation whose main community is on a reserve 9 km southwest of Vanderhoof, British Columbia along Kenney Dam Road.
-Saik'uz is a member of the Carrier Sekani Tribal Council.
+Saikʼuz, translated as "on the sand", formerly known as Stoney Creek, is a Dakelh nation whose main community is on a reserve 9 km southwest of Vanderhoof, British Columbia along Kenney Dam Road.
+Saikʼuz is a member of the Carrier Sekani Tribal Council.

 Amenities

-The Saik'uz First Nation has a number of amenities, including a Band Administration Office where the Chief and Council make decisions on issues like housing, education, and forestry.
+The Saikʼuz First Nation has a number of amenities, including a Band Administration Office where the Chief and Council make decisions on issues like housing, education, and forestry.
 The new band office is located in the new subdivision, which was previously an elementary school.
 Beside the band office is a daycare.
 The multiplex community hall is a building for traditional native dancing and annual general meetings (which all members of the community may attend).
 It is also used for extra-curricular activities like volleyball, basketball, floor hockey, and other social gatherings.
-Saik'uz First Nation is also home to a local health station, which provides the community with drug and alcohol counseling, parenting programs, and a community kitchen.
+Saikʼuz First Nation is also home to a local health station, which provides the community with drug and alcohol counseling, parenting programs, and a community kitchen.
 The reserve also has a volunteer fire hall in case of emergencies, and a convenience store called G&F market.
 It has a gas bar (Which is closed for the time being) It sold canned goods, pizza, snack foods, and fresh milk as well as locally produced native crafts.
 There are three water pumps located in various parts of the reserve where community members found water before electricity.
 Today, water is stored in a Green water tower on the reserve.
 The reserve also honours its veterans with a memorial park to commemorate their service in the two world wars and the Korean War.
-Saik'uz also has a baseball field and holds many tournaments and is home to the "RD boys" and "the Tigers".
+Saikʼuz also has a baseball field and holds many tournaments and is home to the "RD boys" and "the Tigers".